 Red Lodge Clay Center – Short-Term Resident (AIA) 2017

-Architectural design and construction endeavors to be the apogee of art production and a prominent form of new utilitarian sculpture.
-By analyzing stylistic commonalities, modes of production, and the utilitarian objectives of contemporary structures, global societal characteristics are identified and consequently addressed.
+Contemporary architectural design and construction is a pinnacle of art production and a prominent form of new utilitarian sculpture.
+By analyzing stylistic commonalities, modes of production, and utilitarian objectives, of contemporary architecture, the challenges facing society are identified and consequently addressed.

 The bridge between ceramics and architecture is multifaceted and synergetic.
 Both address social dilemmas through their aestheticism and utilitarianism.
-By heightening this correlation through the contextualization of the table and the use of multiple construction materials a more affable human quality to contemporary architecture emerges.
+By emphasizing this correlation through the recontextualization of the pedestal, and the use of multiple construction materials combined with clay elements, a more affable human quality to contemporary architecture emerges.
 As architectural models, viewers gain insight into their unique place within a larger social landscape.
-Clay acts as a conduit between past and present notions of material innovation, challenging our concepts of new architectural paradigms as well as questioning our responsibility in the global twenty-first century.
+Clay acts as a conduit between past and present notions of material innovation, challenging our concepts of new architectural paradigms and questioning the efficacy of ceramic art forms in the twenty-first century.

-Through the process of research, ideation, and practice, I have formed the groundwork for celebrating the human element of contemporary architecture and the vessel and their relationship as common structures or ideas.
+Through the process of research, ideation, and practice, I have formed the groundwork for celebrating the human element of contemporary architecture and the clay object and their relationship as common structures or ideas.
 I believe this innate correlation possesses the conceptual potency to reflect the exponential complexities of living within a fundamentally disjointed global community.